-vi) Condition 8h All greenhouses shall be served by a subsurface drainage system which re-circulates irrigation waterfor reuse.
-This system shall be designed and installed to prevent groundwater contamination fromirrigation additives (e.g. fertilizers).
+Vi) Condition 8h All greenhouses shall be served by a subsurface drainage system which re-circulates irrigation waterfor reuse.
+This system shall be designed and installed to prevent groundwater contamination from irrigation additives (e.g. fertilizers).
 All contaminated runoff shall be used or evaporated on site.

-The applicant wishes to change this condition because there shall be no recirculation of irrigation water.
-Runoff shall be diverted to the existing detention basin.
+The applicant wishes to change this condition because there will be no recirculation of irrigation water.
+Runoff will be diverted to the existing detention basin.